GCWild/vga-filter/README.md

 Categories and icons for drops according to value, material, origin or rarity.
 Primarily for ironmen that never want to hide any drops - only regular bones are hidden.

+This is an ironman filter!
+If you don't want drops from other people to be de-prioritised, remove the section called 'ownership clause' at the bottom of the filter.

 Most boss drops and notable items have bespoke icons with appropriate colours added to them.
 Some are deliberately left empty to avoid clutter.